mubashirtanveerayon/Schneizel-Chess-Engine/readme.md

 ```

 ## About the engine
-This is not a uci chess engine.
-The ai is very weak compared to stockfish or other chess engines out there as it uses a static evaluation function.
-I might implement neural network and other better approaches to make the A.I stronger in future.
+This is not a uci supported chess engine.
+The ai is very weak compared to stockfish or other chess engines out there as it uses classic evaluation.
+The engine is getting a [re-write](https://github.com/mubashirtanveerayon/Schneizel-Rewrite) soon.

 ## License